 Offices at Saltillo, a seven-story development on East Fifth Street, is located just one block from IH-35.
 The building will house the newest phase of Google’s Austin expansion.

-The property features 150,000 sf of office space with 2.9 parking spaces per 1,000 square feet (sf), a ridesharing drop-off area and close proximity to the Plaza Saltillo Rail Station.
+The property features 150,000 square feet of office space with 2.9 parking spaces per 1,000 square feet, a ridesharing drop-off area, and close proximity to the Plaza Saltillo Rail Station.

 Capital Metro partnered with Endeavor Real Estate Group in order to create a transit-oriented development that surrounds the Plaza Saltillo Rail Station.

 The Plaza Saltillo District is the realization of a shared vision of literally hundreds of talented and dedicated people, and reflects more than 20 years of input from surrounding neighborhoods, businesses, elected leaders and community stakeholders.”